 One night of each year in the Vedic or Indian calendar is dedicated to the worship of Lord Shiva.
 This sacred holiday is known as Maha Shivaratri – the great night of Shiva.
-According to mypanchang.com, Maha Shivaratri 2019 falls on March in practically all parts of the world.
-Residents of New Zealand and Fiji should celebrate Maha Shivaratri 2019 on March 5.
-The dates differ because the holiday is celebrated according to the lunar calendar which is utilized in Vedic astrology or Jyotish.
-The phases of the Moon will vary according to the region.
+According to mypanchang.com, Maha Shivaratri 2021 falls on March 11 in all parts of the world.
+The only exception is that residents of Hawaii should celebrate on March 10.

 In the Vedic tradition, there is a trinity of the major GODs: Brahma (the Governor), Vishnu (the Operator), and Shiva (the Destroyer).
 Shiva translates as “the auspicious one”.
 Shiva’s worshipers revere his compassion and mercy.
 He protects his disciples from vices and bestows them with his grace.
 Shiva removes that which has outlived its usefulness and then allows us to start anew.
 He can remove our limitations, negativity, and false beliefs.
 He brings about radical transformation.

 Shiva has many names, each of which describes a different attribute.
 Some names are: Nataraj, Mahesh, Ugra, Maheshwara, Shambho, Shankara, Rudra, etc. Shiva is “Mahadeva” – the great lord.
 Each name describes a specific quality of the lord’s multi-faceted being.
 They are recited in the Shiva Mahiman Stotram.
 Shiva also means “that which underlies.”

 - Brahma created the universe was created.
 Then, he incarnated Rudra at midnight.
 The Rudram is a sacred chant to Lord Rudra.